MycroftAI/personal-backend/README.md

 Official mycroft backend has been open sourced, read the [blog post](https://mycroft.ai/blog/open-sourcing-the-mycroft-backend/)

-This repo is an alternative to the backend meant for personal usage, eventually this will become an out of the box solution to run completely offline
+This repo is an alternative to the backend meant for personal usage, eventually this will become an out of the box solution to run completely offline.
+It is the backend only, the plan is to make it compatible with the official [selene ui](https://github.com/MycroftAI/selene-ui).

 If you need to manage multiple user accounts this project is not for you!

-# UNDER CONSTRUCTION
+## 🚧 UNDER CONSTRUCTION

+**WARNING: This project is incomplete and not actively maintained.**

 Mycroft Backend API docs can be found [here](https://mycroftai.github.io/mycroft-api-docs-renderer/)

-NOTE: this is the backend only, the plan is to make it compatible with the official [selene ui](https://github.com/MycroftAI/selene-ui)
+The original author of this project is continuing work at https://github.com/OpenVoiceOS/OVOS-local-backend

 ## Install